kubevious/rules-library/library/best-practices/pvc-outside-statefulset/README.md

 # Persistent Volume Claims Outside of StatefulSets
+**ID:** best-practices/pvc-outside-statefulset
-Checks for PersistentVolumeClaims to configured for Pods managed by StatefulSets.
+**Description:** Checks for PersistentVolumeClaims to configured for Pods managed by StatefulSets.

 ## Target Script
 ```js